Discover the best places to see fall foliage in Berlin and Potsdam

 An S-bahn stop, really?
 Yes, really!
 The gorgeous neighbourhood of Friedenau has many ivy-clad homes, and there’s no better place for a break amidst the falling leaves than at the lovely cafe outside the train station, itself covered in fiery ivy.

-Friedenau is only a 15-minute train ride from Mitte, but you would think you’ve left Berlin.
+Friedenau is only a 15-minute train ride from Mitte, but you would think you’ve left the city.
 (The neighbourhood features prominently in my blog post on the most instagrammable places in Berlin).

 The Victory Column’s Viewing Platform

 This one is a classic.
-If you don’t mind the climb and want to see more fall foliage in Berlin, you can make your way up the winding stairs of the famous Victory Column, at the heart of the Tiergarten.
+If you don’t mind the climb and want to see fall foliage in Berlin from a different perspective, you can make your way up the winding stairs of the famous Victory Column, at the heart of the Tiergarten.

 You’ll get sensational views all the way to Potsdamer Platz as well as the TV Tower and many government buildings.
 And for our purposes, if you go in the autumn, you’ll see rows of golden leaves lining the Straße des 17.
 Juni.